 We were granted orphan drug exclusivity (ODE) for our approved PAH drugs, Remodulin and Orenitram, and we have been granted orphan drug designation (ODD) for Tyvaso in development for idiopathic pulmonary fibrosis (IPF).
 Our focus on these rare conditions, coupled with ODE/ODD, compels us to push forward with our innovations, overcome any obstacles to adoption of our treatments, and — for lack of a better phrase — run down the corridors of indifference.

 This commitment to our rare disease patients comes in many forms.
-We are a long-standing supporter of the Pulmonary Hypertension Association, and we also sponsor our own PAH Initiative.
-We also have a dedicated “ASSIST” team to help our patients navigate insurance coverage and explore other financial assistance programs.
+We are a long-standing supporter of the Pulmonary Hypertension Association, and we sponsor our own PAH Initiative.
+We also have a dedicated ASSIST team to help our patients navigate insurance coverage and explore other financial assistance programs.

 We strive to ensure that no patient in the United States who needs and wants our therapies goes without treatment.

-Lung Biotechnology PBC, a wholly owned subsidiary of United Therapeutics, houses our organ manufacturing work which is aimed at dramatically increasing the supply of transplantable organs.
-It is also the first public benefit corporation (PBC) subsidiary of a public biotech or pharmaceutical company.
-As a PBC, Lung Biotechnology is chartered with the express purpose of “address[ing] the acute national shortage of transplantable lungs and other organs with a variety of technologies that either delay the need for such organs or expand the supply,” and is expressly allowed to consider the interests of this public benefit purpose and to operate in a responsible and sustainable manner in addition to the emphasis on shareholder value.
+Lung Biotechnology PBC, a wholly owned subsidiary of United Therapeutics, houses several of our organ manufacturing programs, which are aimed at dramatically increasing the supply of transplantable organs.
+It is also the first PBC subsidiary of a public biotech or pharmaceutical company.
+As a PBC, Lung Biotechnology is chartered with the express purpose of “address[ing] the acute national shortage of transplantable lungs and other organs with a variety of technologies that either delay the need for such organs or expand the supply,” and is expressly required to consider the interests of this public benefit purpose and to operate in a responsible and sustainable manner in addition to the emphasis on shareholder value.

 REHABILITATING DISCARDED LUNGS INTO LIFE-SAVING ORGANS